 Billing for services never provided

 Medicaid and Medicare can only reimburse for the procedures that are medically performed.
 Unethical medical billing practices for treatment that were never given to the patient often used as a method of billing fraudulently to health insurers.
-This may include falsifying the signature of persons enrolled in Medicare and the use of bribes or kickbacks for corrupt medical professionals.
+This may include falsifying the signature of persons enrolled in Medicare and the use of bribes or kickbacks for corrupt medical billing services professionals.

 Upcoding of services

 Upcoding is a medical billing fraud.
 Billing Medicare and Medicaid programs for services that are more expensive than the actual procedure.
 By using codes for serious procedures with higher payment rates, providers can significantly increase their claimed payments.